 - CSG representation is of considerable importance to manufacturing.

-In solid modelling and computer-aided design, boundary representation or B-rep / BREP—is the process of representing shapes using the limits.
+In solid modeling and computer-aided design, boundary representation or B-rep / BREP—is the process of representing shapes using the limits.
 Here a solid is described as a collection of connected surface elements.
-BREP was one of the first computer-generated representations to represent three-dimensional objects.
+BREP was one of the first computer-generated representations to represent three- dimensional objects.

-BREP defines an object by their spatial boundaries.
-It details the points, edges, surfaces of a volume.
+BREP defines an object by its spatial boundaries.
+It details the points, edges, and surfaces of a volume.